hpgrahsl/kryptonite-for-kafka/README.md

 In case you want to learn more about configuration parameter externalization there is e.g. this nice [blog post](https://debezium.io/blog/2019/12/13/externalized-secrets/) from the Debezium team showing how to externalize username and password settings using a docker-compose example.

-### Tink Key Sets
+### Tink Keysets

 Key material is configured in the `cipher_data_keys` property of the `CipherField` SMT which takes an array of JSON objects.
-The `material` field in one such JSON object represents a key set and might look as follows:
+The `material` field in one such JSON object represents a keyset and might look as follows:

 ```json5
 {